Pat Paterson: Later Hollywood career

 Boyer was quoted in the American news media as claiming his wife would be relinquishing her career, as he felt married women should not work but devote their time and attention to bringing up their children.
 However, Paterson continued to work.
 Indeed, arguably her greatest commercial successes came in the five years immediately following her marriage to Boyer.
 She continued to appear in at least one film per year until the outbreak of World War II in 1939, when she and her husband, Charles Boyer, as Europeans, devoted themselves to supporting the war effort of Britain and France.
 It was the war which effectively brought an end to her film career.
-On 9 December 1943, two years after her husband Charles became an American citizen, she gave birth to their only child, Michael Charles Boyer, in Los Angeles.
+On 9 December 1943, one year after her husband became an American citizen, she gave birth to their only child, Michael Charles Boyer, in Los Angeles.
+Paterson became a United States citizen in 1947.

 Son's death

 According to Associated Press reports, after midnight on 23 September 1965, Michael Charles Boyer, 21 years old, died of a single gunshot to his right temple at his Coldwater Canyon home.

 Two witnesses, a house guest and his girlfriend were present in the home.
 His girlfriend had just told him that she did not want to see him any more.
 Michael replied that he could not live without her and called himself a "loser".
 He then went into the den and a single gunshot was heard.
 Subsequent news reports said that earlier, Michael had shot out a window in his home while playing Russian roulette, thus raising the possibility that his death was an accident.
 At the time, Charles Boyer was filming in Paris and returned to Los Angeles after he phoned his wife and was told of the incident.